-At the 2011 annual meeting of our stockholders, 93.9% of the votes cast were in favor of holding an advisory vote on executive compensation every three years.
+At the 2011 annual meeting of our stockholders, 93.9% of the votes cast were in favor of holding an advisory vote on executive compensation, or "say on pay vote," every three years.
 At each of the 2011 and 2014 annual meetings, fewer than 250,000 of the votes cast on the advisory vote on executive compensation proposal were cast against our executive compensation policies.
-In light of these results, our compensation committee has determined to continue its measured, thorough review of all elements of our executive compensation program, including the function and design of our annual incentive bonus and equity incentive programs, without significant change of our executive compensation program during 2014.
-Further, our board of directors determined following the 2011 annual meeting of our stockholders and continues to believe that our stockholders should vote on a say-on-pay proposal every three years.
-Accordingly, the next say-on-pay advisory vote will be taken at our 2017 annual meeting of stockholders.
-We also will next hold an advisory vote on the frequency of future executive compensation advisory votes at our 2017 annual meeting.
+In light of these results, our compensation committee has determined to continue its measured, thorough review of all elements of our executive compensation program, including the function and design of our annual incentive bonus and equity incentive programs, without significant change of our executive compensation program during 2016.
+Further, our board of directors determined following the 2011 annual meeting of our stockholders and continues to believe that our stockholders should vote on a say on pay proposal every three years.
+Accordingly, the directors are asking the stockholders to take a say on pay advisory vote, as well as an advisory vote on the frequency of future executive compensation advisory votes, at the Annual Meeting.